tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 categories: Web Security
 ---

-If you have searched in the Internet how to secure a website before you end-up here, then you might overwhelmed with the complicated security guidelines which are meant to be for the web developers and Cybersecurity experts, but who said that you have to be like one of those nerds to have a protected website!
+If you have searched in the Internet how to secure a website before you end-up here, then you might overwhelmed with the complicated security guidelines which are meant to be for the web developers and cyber security experts, but who said that you have to be like one of those nerds to have a protected website!

 Let me reveal to you some secretes that no technical guy will tell you about, because these secretes will let you build your own website even if have zero knowledge with websites.

 So let's get started.

-## 1. Make it simple!
+## 1. Make it Simple!

 Simple website means fast, and secure..

 The way to do that is to build a site that focus only on your content, and the better choice for this goal is to build a static site.

 ### 1.1.
-What is a static site?
+What is a Static Site?

 In the world of web there are two kind of websites, static and dynamic.
 The first one means your site is build on HTML pages - with other objects like Javascript, CSS, image files - in other words, it has nothing to process from the server-end, an ready bread for your browser to eat..
 I mean to present.